-When is the GDUFA Cover Sheet required?
+When is the GDUFA cover sheet required?

-The GDUFA Cover Sheet is required for each of the following human generic drug user fees:
+The GDUFA cover sheet is required for each of the following human generic drug user fees:

 - Generic drug applicant program fee;

-- Abbreviated new drug application (ANDA) or applicable amendment;
+- Abbreviated new drug application (ANDA);

 - Type II active pharmaceutical ingredient (API) drug master file (DMF) that is referenced on or after October 1, 2012, in a generic drug submission to the FDA and for which the DMF fee has not already been paid;

-Note: A cover sheet in not required for all ANDA amendments and PAS.
+Note: A cover sheet is not required for all ANDA amendments and PAS.
 It is only applicable to a PAS or an amendment that is adding API manufacturing information other than by reference to a Type II DMF which is subject to the Section 744B(a)(3)(F) fee under GDUFA.

-How to fill out a GDUFA Cover Sheet?
+How to fill out a GDUFA cover sheet?

-- Access the User Fee System at Create GDUFA Cover Sheet.
+- Access the User Fee System at Create GDUFA cover sheet.